North Las Vegas police investigating shooting that left 2 dead, 1 injured

 Police said the suspect fled before officers arrived.

 Detectives and crime scene investigators responded and are continuing to investigate.
-The Clark County Coronor’s Office will release the names of the two people killed, along with their cause and manner of death, pending notification of next of kin.
+The Clark County coroner’s office will release the names of the two people killed, along with their cause and manner of death, pending notification of next of kin.

 Anyone with information about this incident is urged to contact the North Las Vegas Police by phone at 702-633-9111.
 To remain anonymous, contact Crime Stoppers at 702-385-5555.